rolandwalker/syntactic-sugar/README.markdown

 ## Notes

 When this library is loaded, the provided forms are registered as keywords in font-lock.
-This may be disabled via customize.
+This may be disabled via `customize`.

 The included macros are intentionally not autoloaded, because they are outside the package namespace.